 However, it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, or to make any comparison with any other practice.

 The average pay for GPs working at Penketh Health Centre in the last financial year was £76,106 before tax and national insurance.

 This is for 6 part-time GPs and 1 salaried GP.

-As we are very proud to be a training practice we welcome 2 new GP Registrars, Dr Helen Sadio and Dr Debbie Armstrong.
-They will be with us during the next 12mths to further their experience of General Practice and complete their training.
+We are very proud to be a training practice and we currently have 2 GP Registrars, Dr James Roberts and Dr Mohsin Iftikhar.
+They are both qualified Doctors who will be with us to further their experience of General Practice and complete GP training.

 We are currently recruiting for another GP and ask that you bear with us until we can appoint another new GP.